TheodoreHua/ClaimDoneRemover/README.md

    easy to remember).
 Choose "script".
 Give it a description (which can really be anything you want).
 Set the redirect url to `http://localhost:8080` as this will be important later on.
 You can set the about url as whatever you want (I set it to the CDR repo link).
-4. Now run the `main.pyw` program, don't worry if it says error.
+4. Now run the `ClaimDoneRemover.pyw` program, don't worry if it says error.
 5. Click the options button then click the `Edit Config` button and fill in each field.
 There's a description of what each field does [here](#config-options-description).
 6. Now click the `Edit PRAW Config` button.
 Fill in the options with the information you got from step #3 (Client ID